iechor/docs/content/guides/use-case/jupyter.md

 ## Use Compose to run your container

-Docker Compose is a tool for defining and running multi-container applications.
+iEchor Compose is a tool for defining and running multi-container applications.
-In this case, the application isn't a multi-container application, but Docker Compose can make it easier to run by defining all the `docker run` options in a file.
+In this case, the application isn't a multi-container application, but iEchor Compose can make it easier to run by defining all the `iechor run` options in a file.

 ### Create a Compose file

 To use Compose, you need a `compose.yaml` file.
-In the same directory as your `Dockerfile`, create a new file named `compose.yaml`.
+In the same directory as your `iEchorfile`, create a new file named `compose.yaml`.

 Open the `compose.yaml` file in an IDE or text editor and add the following contents.